ricardosorana/snakes-and-ladders-ricardo-sorana/README.md

 * If a player's pawn lands on the lower-numbered end of a "ladder", the player moves the pawn up to the ladder's higher-numbered square (with another click on the pawn).
 * If the player lands on the higher-numbered square of a "snake", the pawn must be moved down to the snake's lower-numbered square (with another click on the pawn).
 * ** If a player rolls a 6, the player may, after moving, immediately take another turn (otherwise play passes to the next player in turn).
 (Pendente)
-* ** The player who is first to bring their pawn to the last square of the track is the winner.
-(Pendente)
+* The player who is first to bring their pawn to the last square of the track is the winner.
 * The player must roll the exact number to reach the final square.
 * If the dice roll is too large, the pawn goes off the final square and back again (for example, if a player requiring a 3 to win rolls a 5, the pawn moves forward three spaces, then back two spaces).
-* ** If a player lands in a square that already contains another player's pawn, this player moves one square back.
-(Pendente)
+* If a player lands in a square that already contains another player's pawn, this player moves one square back.

 * Original Rules (there are other rules with some variations, but this one is the most commonly used): [link](https://www.wikihow.com/Play-Snakes-and-Ladders).